-The critic of color who works to dissect dominant narratives and champion aesthetics and unseen stories advances justice.
-In order for these voices to flourish, Critical Minded works to develop equitable and sustainable economic structures, dismantle barriers to participation and harness the power of a community of powerful and often unsung and under resourced influencers.
-Just as journalism funders see local reporting as essential scaffolding for communities’ civic participation, Critical Minded considers arts criticism to play a similarly pivotal role in their cultural infrastructure.
-It also aims to grow the critical discourse around many art forms into one that is more robust, nuanced and representative of the communities that create them.
+Critical Minded works to develop equitable and sustainable economic structures, dismantle barriers to participation, and harness the power of a community of influencers who are often unsung and under-resourced.
+It seeks to expand the critical discourse around many art forms into one that is robust, nuanced, and representative of the communities that create them.